18th Attack Squadron: Cold War tactical reconnaissance

-Reactivated in 1945 at Brooks Field, Texas under the 363d Reconnaissance Group, it trained with the Lockheed RF-80A Shooting Star.
+Activated in 1945 at Brooks Field, Texas under the 363d Reconnaissance Group, it trained with the Lockheed RF-80A Shooting Star.
 The 18th moved to Langley Field in 1947 when Brooks was transferred to Strategic Air Command.
 The squadron was reassigned directly to the Fourteenth Air Force in 1949 when the 363d was inactivated and moved to Shaw Air Force Base, South Carolina.

-The unit was reassigned to the 363d when the group was reactivated at Shaw on 2 April 1951.
+The unit was reassigned to the 363d when the group was activated at Shaw on 2 April 1951.
 It became a training squadron with a mission to provide photographic intelligence training to support both air and ground operations by American or Allied ground forces.
 Upgraded to the Republic RF-84F Thunderflash in 1954, it continued training operations until 1957 when it re-equipped with the McDonnell RF-101C Voodoo.

 The squadron was reassigned to the 66th Tactical Reconnaissance Wing and deployed to NATO in 1959.
 It operated from France until 1966, moving to RAF Upper Heyford, England.
 It remained in the UK until 1970, when it returned to Shaw AFB and was assigned to the 363d Tactical Reconnaissance Wing.
 It was re-equipped with the McDonnell RF-4C Phantom II at Shaw and performed training for new photo-reconnaissance pilots until 1979 when it was inactivated.

 Unmanned Aerial Vehicle reconnaissance

-The squadron was reactivated at Beale Air Force Base, California as the 18th Reconnaissance Squadron, a Northrop Grumman RQ-4 Global Hawk strategic reconnaissance unmanned aerial vehicle squadron between 2006 and 2007.
-It was reactivated at Creech Air Force Base, Nevada in 2009 as a General Atomics MQ-1 Predator squadron.
-In May 2016, the squadron was renamed the 18th Attack Squadron.
+The squadron was activated at Beale Air Force Base, California as the 18th Reconnaissance Squadron, a Northrop Grumman RQ-4 Global Hawk strategic reconnaissance unmanned aerial vehicle squadron between 2006 and 2007.
+It was activated at Creech Air Force Base, Nevada in 2009 as a General Atomics MQ-1 Predator squadron.
+In May 2016, the squadron was redesignated as the 18th Attack Squadron.